boldsystems-central/BOLDconnectR/README.md

 #### Other functions

-The package also has analyses functions that provide sequence alignment, NJ clustering, biodiversity analysis, occurrence mapping using the downloaded BCDM data.
+The package also has analysis functions that provide sequence alignment, NJ clustering, biodiversity analysis and occurrence mapping using the downloaded BCDM data.
 Additionally, these functions also output objects that are commonly used by other R packages (‘sf’ dataframe, occurrence matrix).
 Please go through the help manual (Link provided above) for detailed usage of all the functions of BOLDConnectR with examples.

-*BOLDconnectR* can retrieve data very fast (~100k records in a minute on a fast-wired connection).
+*BOLDconnectR* can retrieve data very fast (~100k records in a few minutes on a fast-wired connection).

 __*Funding:*__ The authors thank *Canada Foundation for Innovation Major Science Initiatives Fund (MSIF)*, *Genome Canada & Ontario Genomics*, *Ontario Ministry of Colleges and Universities* and the *New Frontiers in Research Fund (NFRF)-Transformation* for providing the funding.